jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-24-fraud-detection-part-1/index.md

 The Flink application is built using the [Table API](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/dev/python/table_api_tutorial/).
 We have two Kafka source topics and one output topic.
 Simply put, we can query the records of the topics as tables of unbounded real-time streams with the Table API.
 In order to read/write records from/to a Kafka topic, we need to specify the [Kafka connector](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/connectors/table/kafka/) artifact that we downloaded earlier as the [pipeline jar](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/python/dependency_management/#jar-dependencies).
 Note we only need to configure the connector jar when we develop the app locally as the jar file will be specified by the `--jarfile` option for KDA.
 We also need the application properties file (*application_properties.json*) in order to be comparable with KDA.
 The file contains the Flink runtime options in KDA as well as application specific properties.
 All the properties should be specified when deploying via KDA and, for local development, we keep them as a json file and only the application specific properties are used.

 The tables for the source and output topics can be created using SQL with options that are related to the Kafka connector.
-Key options cover the connector name (*connector*), topic name (*topic*), bootstrap sever address (*properties.bootstrap.servers*) and format (*format*).
+Key options cover the connector name (*connector*), topic name (*topic*), bootstrap server address (*properties.bootstrap.servers*) and format (*format*).
 See the [connector document](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/connectors/table/kafka/) for more details about the connector configuration.
-We also have a function to insert flagged transaction records into the output topic in SQL (*insert_into_stmt*).
+When it comes to inserting flagged transaction records into the output topic, we use a function written in SQL as well - *insert_into_stmt*.

 In the *main* method, we create all the source and sink tables after mapping relevant application properties.
 Then the output records are inserted into the output Kafka topic.
 Note that the output records are printed in the terminal additionally when the app is running locally for ease of checking them.
+We can run the app as following - `RUNTIME_ENV=LOCAL python processor.py`

 ```py
 import os